geosolutions-it/geonode-mapstore-client/README.md

 MAPSTORE_BASELAYERS = DEFAULT_MS2_BACKGROUNDS
 ```

-You might also want to update/change the `django-mapstore2-adapter` settings, which override the GeoNode GeoNodeSerializer
+You might also want to update/change the `django-mapstore2-adapter` settings, which override the GeoNode ones

 Update your `django-mapstore2-adapter` > `settings.py` as follows:
 ```